colognechip/gatemate_ila/example_dut/ws2812_gol/README.md

     11. **data_out**
         Serial data line for the WS2812 matrix.

-- Capture duration before Trigger: Sample count = 23, Capture duration = 2.3 us.
-- Capture duration after Trigger: Sample count = 8169, Capture duration = 816.9 us.
+- Capture duration: Sample count = 8192, Capture duration = 819.2 us.

 ## Generated waveform and images of the hardware